What Is a Private Key?

 The better option is using a crypto wallet that allows for self-custody.
 To explain, non-custodial wallets allow you to control your private keys, thus giving you true ownership of your crypto.

-Using a crypto wallet that allows for self-custody is only the first part of storing your keys safely.
-The biggest threat to your security is hacking via the internet.
+The next biggest threat to your security is hacking via the internet.